Fraser Colman: Third Labour Government

 He was a Cabinet Minister in the third Labour Government.
 In the cabinet of Norman Kirk, he held the positions of Minister of Mines (1972–1974), Minister of Immigration (1972–1974), Associate Minister of Labour, and Associate Minister of Works.
 In the cabinet of Bill Rowling, he was Minister of Mines, Minister of Immigration and Postmaster-General (all 1974–1975).

 Mururoa

-In 1973, the government decided to dispatch a Royal New Zealand Navy frigate to protest against French nuclear testing on Mururoa Atoll in the South Pacific.
+In 1973 the government decided to dispatch a Royal New Zealand Navy frigate to protest against French nuclear testing on Mururoa Atoll in the South Pacific.
 It was decided that a cabinet minister should accompany the frigate to demonstrate the seriousness of the New Zealand government's position.
 Norman Kirk put all the Cabinet ministers' names into a hat and drew out the name of Colman.
-He departed from Auckland on 28 June aboard the Otago, which reached Mururoa a month later where he witnessed the first atmospheric test.
-Colman transferred to the Canterbury when it arrived to relieve the Otago, from which he witnessed the second French atmospheric test.
+He departed from Auckland on 28 June aboard HMNZS Otago, which reached Mururoa a month later where he witnessed the first atmospheric test.
+Colman transferred to HMNZS Canterbury when it arrived to relieve the Otago, from which he witnessed the second French atmospheric test.